 A spring-loaded needle is kept under the plastic in Shore hardness, and pressure is registered.
 Once the needle is pierced as far as possible, the depth of indentation of the needle is measured, proportional to the plastic’s hardness.
 ASTM D2240 and ISO 868 are the test methods used for measuring Shore D hardness

 Shore hardness measures are dimensionless, which comes between 0 to 100.
-Higher the number harder the material.
+The higher the number harder the material.

 The resulting penetration is dependent on the following factors: